Ultimate Guide to Things to do in Stratford Ontario

 Check Hours

 Be sure to check for hours of operation before heading to specific shops and cafés.
-Some open a little later, close early, and have days where they are not open.
+Some are not open during the beginning of the week.
+Plus, some open a little later and close early.

 Bring a Cooler!